-CONCENTRATION: Twenty-four 24 credit hours, including all requirements for the minor plus two additional courses from Peace and Justice seminar categories or cross-listed by Peace and Justice.
+CONCENTRATION: Twenty-four 24 credit hours, including all requirements for the minor plus two additional courses from Peace and Justice seminar categories or crosslisted by Peace and Justice.

-MINOR: Eighteen credit hours, including either PJ 1100 or 5300; at least three courses from two different Peace and Justice seminar categories (2000, 3000, 4000, 5000); and two courses from the remaining Peace and Justice seminars or from those courses cross-listed as Peace and Justice courses.
+MINOR: Eighteen (18) credit hours, including either PJ 1100-Introduction to Peace and Justice or PJ 5300-Race, Class, and Gender; at least three courses from two different Peace and Justice seminar categories (2000, 3000, 4000, 5000); and two courses from the remaining Peace and Justice seminars or from those courses cross-listed as Peace and Justice courses.